Causes of Mouth Alcohol That May Affect Your Orange County DUI Case

 To take full advantage of this defense your diagnosis of GERD will need to be confirmed with appropriate medical tests.
 However, if you have been diagnosed with GERD, you have one of the strongest defenses that could be used in breath test cases.

 If you were injured, blood in the mouth or nose at the time of the breath test can affect your results adversely.
 The blood could have resulted from internal injuries; mouth injuries; or injuries to the nose.
 With these injuries, the blood can enter the breath test machine’s mouthpiece tube or sample chamber, resulting in a spraying or splattering of blood into the tube as you blow into the machine.
 This will skew the reading once the 2,100 to 1 ratio is used to convert breath alcohol to blood alcohol.

 Get Help With Your Orange County DUI Case

 The mouth alcohol defense has been used successfully in drunk driving cases.
 If this is something that you experience, you need an attorney with special training in this area.
 He or she will go over your medical history and send you for tests if necessary.
-The Orange County DUI lawyers at Coffey and Coffey have experience with defending DUI cases involving mouth alcohol and can gather the evidence needed to build an effective defense to your DUI case.
+The Orange County DUI lawyers at the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawhave experience with defending DUI cases involving mouth alcohol and can gather the evidence needed to build an effective defense to your DUI case.
 For a free consultation, please contact us at (800) 706-7888 today.